filago/filago.github.io/_posts/2022-06-11-3D-Squares-Puzzle.md

 ![3D Squares Puzzle](/assets/images/IMG_8250 v3.jpg)

-This puzzle from DaMert Company recently emerged from a back corner of our games cabinet.
+This puzzle recently emerged from a back corner of our games cabinet.
 Abandoned years ago, I don't think we ever solved it.

 There are 9 tiles to place on the 3x3 board, with the goal of matching all the half-planes between neighboring tiles.

 It looks simple enough; how hard could it be to solve?
 That depends on how you approach it…

 ## Two approaches: Brains vs Brawn.